Pawelwl/Pawelwl.github.io/index.md

 ![Image](/docs/assets/DS_Accessibility_pivot.PNG)

-Based on the survey results we can say that accessibility issues affect around 7% of the population of Data Scientists.
+<div style="text-align: justify"> Based on the survey results we can say that accessibility issues affect around 7% of the population of Data Scientists.
 There are different issues raised like problems with typing, walking, seeing or hearing.
 Awareness of the fact that 7 out of 100 Data Scientists might have problems like that is critical, especially for companies employing Data Scientists.
 For example, company policies regarding assitance for people with disabilities should be in place.
-Also recognizing the value of diversity and inclusion plays a key role here.
+Also recognizing the value of diversity and inclusion plays a key role here. </div>

 #### 6.2.
 Mental Health
 The first column in the below table presents options to select in a survey question related to mental health.
 It's a multiple choice question.

 ![Image](/docs/assets/DS_MentalHealth_pivot.PNG)

-Based on the survey results around 30% of Data Scientists have various mental health problems.
+<div style="text-align: justify"> Based on the survey results around 30% of Data Scientists have various mental health problems.
 The most common are concentration and/or memory disorder, anxiety and mood or emotional disorder.
 Around 4% respondents have autism spectrum disorder.
 The results show that mental health problems really exist.
 In an average Team of 10 Data Scientists, 3 have various kinds of mental health issues.
 It is good that this question was added to stack overflow survey in 2021.
 Awareness that such problem exists and that the scale is significant is very informative, especially for companies who would like to create a great place to work for their employees.
-If a company offers a support for people with mental health problems it could be a significant benefit not only for existing employees, but also for prospective ones.
+If a company offers a support for people with mental health problems it could be a significant benefit not only for existing employees, but also for prospective ones. </div>

 #### Summary

-The analysis, which is based on the results from stack overflow survey in years 2018-2022, provided interesting insights related to the way Data Scientists work, their education level, ways to learn, salaries, most common technologies and touches important subjects like mental health and accessibility issues.
+<div style="text-align: justify"> The analysis, which is based on the results from stack overflow survey in years 2018-2022, provided interesting insights related to the way Data Scientists work, their education level, ways to learn, salaries, most common technologies and touches important subjects like mental health and accessibility issues.
-Depending on the reader, if that is a Data Scientist, aspiring Data Scientist or someone from a company managing and building Data Science Teams, everyone should find interesting insights in the results of the analysis.
+Depending on the reader, if that is a Data Scientist, aspiring Data Scientist or someone from a company managing and building Data Science Teams, everyone should find interesting insights in the results of the analysis. </div>

 #### References
 [Jupyter Notebook based on which this article was created](https://github.com/Pawelwl/Stack_Overflow_Survey_Analysis/blob/main/Stack%20Overflow%20Survey%20Analysis%20-%20a%20Data%20Scientist%20perspective.ipynb) <br>